seL4/docs/projects/capdl/index.md

 directly from a capDL specification, decide questions such as *"Can component X ever gain access to resource Y in the future?"*.

-The next few sections give an overview of the tools and libraries that are available and show and [example capDL specification](#example-spec).
+The next few sections give an overview of the [tools and libraries](#capdl-translator) that are available and show an [example capDL specification](#example-spec).

 Sources for the capDL tools and libraries are available here:
 <https://github.com/sel4/capdl>

+See the research paper by [Kuz et al (2010)] for more in-depth information on the purpose and design of capDL.

 ## capDL Translator